y0k4i-1337/copy-as-python-aiohttp/README.md

 A Burp extension to generate async Python code from HTTP requests.

+This extension generates different flavors of scripts (*e.g.* with/without session, with/without main function).

+The resulting codes have been tested with `Python 3.11.2` but should work with other versions as well.

 ## :sparkles: Features ##

 :heavy_check_mark: Generate individual async functions from requests;\